 The particular epistemology of the law-and this is especially true of the common law-is to look for precedent to find an extant this that corresponds to the that in question, to use Schön's terminology, so that the jurist can deal with a novel fact pattern as with a previous one (Schôn 1983, 138-139).
 In other words, the jurist looks for a "means of processing data into similarity sets," but, as Kuhn notes, the question is "similar with respect to what?"
 (Kuhn, 1977, 307).
-What this can we use here to tackle the that, that is, legal consequences of artificial sapience?
+What this can we use here to tackle the that, that is, the legal consequences of artificial sapience?

-Perhaps we can start with the Universal Declaration of Human Rights states that 'all members of the human family' have 'equal and inalienable rights' (United Nations, 1948).
-Should we not be able to tell who those 'family members' are, and why sapient AI machines are not?19 To take another example, Protocol 13 of the European Convention of Human Rights (2002) refers to 'the inherent dignity of all human beings', which has prompted excellent transdisciplinary analyses of 'dignity', but less so of the human vs other agents (animals, machines) distinction in that context (Kemmerer, 2014).
-From a more ominous angle perhaps, should the law not be able to say with certainty whether someone destroying a sapient AI machine is guilty of murder, which implies 'the unlawful killing of a human being'?
+Perhaps we can start with the Universal Declaration of Human Rights, which states that 'all members of the human family' have 'equal and inalienable rights' (United Nations, 1948).
+Should we not be able to tell who those 'family members' are, and why sapient AI machines are not?22 To take another example, Protocol 13 of the European Convention on Human Rights (2002) refers to 'the inherent dignity of all human beings', which has prompted excellent transdisciplinary analyses of 'dignity', but less so of the human vs. other agents (animals, machines) distinction in that context (Kemmerer, 2014).
+From a more ominous angle, perhaps, should the law not be able to say with certainty whether someone destroying a sapient AI machine is guilty of murder, which implies 'the unlawful killing of a human being'?
 (California Penal Code, § 187(a)).
 The intuitive answer may seem obvious, but the challenge, as this Section demonstrates, is to explain why.

-For example, some state statutes in the United States define the term 'human being' in the context of abortion restrictions.20 In 2022, in a well-known decision of the United States Supreme Court, the matter surfaced again, but it was treated rather superficially.21 Such definitions are unhelpful for our purposes because they focus on the temporal quality of humanness (that is, when it starts) and not as much on its intrinsic characteristics.22 proven elusive in practice, it operates, for example, in patent law because nonhuman animals are patentable in many jurisdictions, but humans are not (Heled, 2014, 264).23 One commentator suggested that '[a]ny creature short of a "human being" is patentable', including, therefore, what she referred to as 'sub-human creatures' (Fishman, 1989, 473; emphasis added).
+For example, some state statutes in the United States define the term 'human being' in the context of abortion restrictions.23 In 2022, in a well-known decision of the United States Supreme Court, the matter surfaced again, but it was treated rather superficially.24 Such definitions are unhelpful for our purposes because they focus on the temporal quality of humanness (that is, when it starts) and not as much on its intrinsic characteristics, to use Chesterman's terminology (Chesterman, 2021).25

+Can the analytical spotlight be turned more fruitfully on interspecies distinctions that the law already makes?
+For example, where does 'nonhuman animal' end and 'human' begin?
+Though the distinction has proven elusive in practice, it operates, for example, in patent law because nonhuman animal species are patentable in many jurisdictions, but humans are not (Heled, 2014, 264).26 One commentator suggested that '[a] ny creature short of a "human being" is patentable', including, therefore, what she referred to as 'sub-human creatures' (Fishman, 1989, 473; emphasis added).
 This would also apply to chimeras (Hagglund, 2007, 44).
-'Any proposed definition of 'human being' will have to be narrow enough to exclude species we currently see as distinct higher animals, yet broad enough to cover creatures whose capacities are distinctly human' (Fishman, 479).24 In sum, as precedents stand now, the humanness 'tests' used in abortion-related rules and patentable subject matter analyses to define or at least circumscribe humanness do not provide a satisfactory answer in the context of this Essay's analysis (Hagglund, 2007, 75-80).
+'Any proposed definition of 'human being' will have to be narrow enough to exclude species we currently see as distinct higher animals, yet broad enough to cover creatures whose capacities are distinctly human' (Fishman, 479).27 In sum, as precedents stand now, the humanness 'tests' used in abortion-related rules and patentable subject matter analyses to define or at least circumscribe humanness do not provide a satisfactory answer in the context of this essay's analysis (Hagglund, 2007, 75-80).